alexnitta/faunauth/README.md

             publicFaunaKey,
         });

-        // Here is where you would save the refreshToken in a session cookie.
+        // Here is where you would save the refreshToken in a session
+        // cookie.

-        // Send the `accessToken` and `user` back to the client so it can use the `accessToken`
+        // Send the `accessToken` and `user` back to the client so it can
-        // to authenticate requests against the Fauna GraphQL endpoint res.send({ accessToken, user });
+        // use the `accessToken` to authenticate Fauna requests res.send({ accessToken, user });
     } catch (error) {
         res.status(400).send({ error });